Couples Estate Planning Bundle

-The couples online bundle includes:
+The couple’s online bundle includes:

-2. two Enduring Power of Attorneys; and
+- two Enduring Powers of Attorney; and

-3. two Medical POAs.
+- two Medical/Lifestyle POAs.

 Every year, Australian taxpayers voluntarily pay the government millions of dollars in ‘death taxes’.
 The 4 defacto death duties are:

 Are you going to be one of them?
-Proper Estate Planning ensures that your estate goes to those you care about.
+Estate Planning ensures that your estate goes to those you care about.
 Not the Tax Man.